Neoteroi/BlackSheep-Docs/docs/binders.md

 BlackSheep implements automatic binding of parameters for request handlers, a feature inspired by "Model Binding" in the [ASP.NET web framework](https://docs.microsoft.com/en-us/aspnet/core/mvc/models/model-binding?view=aspnetcore-2.2).
-This feature improves code quality and developer's experience, since it provides a strategy to read values from request objects in a consistent way and removes the need to write parts that read values from the request object inside request handlers.
+This feature improves code quality and the developer experience since it provides a strategy to read values from request objects in a consistent way and removes the need to write parts that read values from the request object inside request handlers.
 It also enables a more accurate generation of [OpenAPI